bigbinary/neeto-ui/src/Documentation/Layouts/SubHeader.md

     Definition: 'To specify the content to be rendered in the right side of the header section.'
     Type: 'Valid JSX'
   - Prop: '**toggleFilter**'
     Definition: 'To specify the callback which will be invoked when the filter button is clicked.
-Filter button will be displayed if this function is provided'
+Filter button will be displayed if this function is provided.'
     Type: 'Function'
 ```